-B-W students attending other institutions: Baldwin-Wallace College students may be approved to attend another fully accredited institution during an academic term and transfer credits to their degree programs at the College.
+BW students attending other institutions: Baldwin Wallace University students may be approved to attend another fully accredited institution during an academic term and transfer credits to their degree programs at the University.
 A Transient Student Permit Form must be obtained from the Office of Registration and Records (440/826-2126).
-Students must be in good standing at the College.
-Course selections must be approved by both the academic department chairperson in whose department the course work will apply and the Registrar of the College.
+Students must be in good standing at the University.
+Course selections must be approved by both the academic department chairperson in whose department the course work will apply and the Registrar of the University.
+Transient permission is granted semester by semester and may not extend beyond two consecutive semesters.